bytecodealliance/rustix/README.md

 `rustix`'s `termios` module is similar to the [`termios`] crate, but uses I/O safety types rather than `RawFd`, and the flags parameters to functions such as `tcsetattr` are `enum`s rather than bare integers.
-And, Rustix calls its `tcgetattr` function `tcgetattr`, rather than `Termios::from_fd`.
+And, rustix calls its `tcgetattr` function `tcgetattr`, rather than `Termios::from_fd`.

 ## Minimum Supported Rust Version (MSRV)